mazgi/ansible-galaxy.gentoo-systemd/README.md

 ### Boot your Target Machine using Bootable Linux Image

-#### When Boot from Gentoo Minimal Installation CD
+#### When Booting from Gentoo Minimal Installation CD

 Please specify the `dosshd` option at bootup.

-#### When Boot from SystemRescue
+#### When Booting from SystemRescue

 Please specify the `nofirewall` option at bootup.

-### On Your Target: Accept SSH and Make Sure the Environment
+### On Your Target: Accept SSH and Make Sure of the Environment

-On your target machine, register the public key that is used to connect your target from your local.
+On your target machine, register the public key that is used to connect via SSH your target from your local machine.

 ```console
 mkdir -p ~/.ssh
 curl -L github.com/YOUR_ACCOUNT.keys | tee ~/.ssh/authorized_keys
 ```

-On the target, make sure the IP address that assigned.
+On the target, locate the IP address that is assigned and write it down a record.

 ```console
 ip a
 ```

-On the target, make sure the block device that you want to install the system.
+On the target, locate the block device that you want to install the system on and keep a record.

 ```console
 lsblk